 Architectural engineering involves the use of mathematical and scientific concepts in building design and construction.
-Architectural engineering degree programs emphasize the functional and technical aspects of structural design over the aesthetic.
-Architectural engineering degrees are offered at the bachelor's, master's and doctoral degree levels.
+Architectural engineering degrees are available at the bachelor's, master's and doctoral degree levels.
+Programs at all levels emphasize the functional and technical aspects of structural design over the aesthetic.
+Graduates can enter a number of engineering fields and/or architectural specialties; there are licensing requirements in all states.

 Bachelor's Degree in Architectural Engineering

 A Bachelor of Architectural Engineering (BAE) program takes five years to complete and prepares graduates for careers designing residences, industrial structures and businesses.
-A 4-year Bachelor of Science (B.S.) program is available, but it doesn't lead to an engineering license.
+A 4-year Bachelor of Science (BS) program is available, but it doesn't lead to an engineering license.
 In these interdisciplinary programs, students learn to design heating, cooling, plumbing and electrical systems for buildings.
-Students participate in building design simulations as part of their required coursework and explore mathematic, scientific and engineering concepts in their designs.
+Students participate in building design simulations as part of their required coursework and explore math, science and engineering concepts in their designs.

 Architectural engineering students need strong skills in science, mathematics and design.
 Students interested in applying to a BAE program need to take advanced high school classes in physics, geometry, calculus and chemistry.
 Taking any available high school classes in design and computer-aided drafting (CAD) is also beneficial to those interested in architectural design.